Mother’s Day Gifts for Moms Who Blog

 Icon Hall of Fame: Use Your Blog’s Avatar to Grab New Readers

-December 14th, 2007 carlajc Posted in Avatars, Cartoons, Clip Art, Free Clip Art, Free Images, Free Photos, Photography, Tips and Tools 10 Comments »
+December 14th, 2007 carlajc Posted in Avatars, Cartoons, Clip Art, Free Clip Art, Free Graphics, Free Images, Free Online Tools, Free Photos, Make Your Own Clip Art, Photography, Tips and Tools 12 Comments »

 Icon Hall of FameHere we go again with the “a picture’s worth a thousand words” cliché.
 This time it’s in reference to your blog’s avatar, or as I prefer to call it, your icon.
 And once again, the cliché is true.